Will humanity make it to year 3000 on Earth, and what will it be like?

 Urbanisation and deurbanisation; The current trend towards urbanisation will continue, cities will be nicer, but it will be countered by a technology-fuelled deurbanisation trend (telepresence etc).
 Even so 2100 will be considerably more urban than 2000.

-Death of the nation state: The world of 2100 will still be one of nation states, but probably not the world of 2200.
+: The world of 2100 will still be one of nation states, but probably not the world of 2200.
 Even in 2100 they will be much weaker, other organisations will take over, be they corporations, associations or regional networks, but particularly city states.

 Continents will unite: As William Gibson wrote, the future is unevenly distributed.
 Europe dominated the 19th century, North America the 20th, Asia the 21st, with Africa on its tail end.
 Optimistic scenario the geographical difference between continents will fade by 2100, your success in life will not depend much on where you are born.
 This is a risky prediction, many disasters could make geography the most important factor, but if this does not happen by 2100, it will happen later..